failsafe-lib/failsafe/README.md

 #### Asynchronous API Integration

 Failsafe can be integrated with asynchronous code that reports completion via callbacks.
-The `runAsync`, `getAsync` and `futureAsync` methods provide an [AsyncExecution] reference that can be used to manually perform retries or completion inside asynchronous callbacks:
+The `runAsync`, `getAsync` and `futureAsync` methods provide an [AsyncExecution] reference that can be used to manually schedule retries or complete the execution from inside asynchronous callbacks:

 ```java
 Failsafe.with(retryPolicy)